erikdyan/toxic_span_detection/README.md

 * DistilBert + class weighting: Assigns a weight to each class ("B-toxic", "I-toxic", and "Other").
 Larger weights result in harsher penalties when incorrectly predicting samples from that class
 * DistilBert + TF-IDF: Appends the TF-IDF weight of each token to its hidden output vector from the base DistilBert model
 * DistilBert + wordlist: Appends a wordlist feature to the hidden output vector of each token from the base DistilBert model.
 A value of "1" is appended if the token appears in the wordlist (`data/wordlist.txt`), otherwise a value of "0" is appended
-* DistilBert + CRF: Replaces the fully connected layer with a CRF
+* DistilBert + CRF: Adds a CRF on top of the fully connected layer

 ## Running the Project